denten-books/plain-text/1-metaphor.md

 write that "if designing interfaces feels like painting on cave walls by flickering torchlight, it is only because we, the designers, have not availed ourselves of better illumination: the science of the mimetic arts, poetics" [@laurel_brenda_interface_1986, 67].
-Laurel, who holds a doctorate degree in theater studies, went on to work for companies like Apple, Activision, Atari, and Sun Microsystems in the 1980s and 1990s.
-Her work continues to be cited in more than 120 extant patents related to the design of human--computer interfaces.
-Yet, the impact of her thought in the humanities remains limited by disciplinary balkanization.
-Poetics, as she suggests, remains our best tool for the design and the critique of immersive computational environments, particularly as such environments begin to structure experience beyond the sphere of entertainment.
-Computers mediate in the interface between the public and the private, between art and politics, and between spheres of capital and control.
-We need the science of the mimetic arts today more than ever, lest we we lose a sense of what Michail Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
-The suspension of disbelief, in other words, must remain, in Samuel Colridge's original formulation, an act of the *will*, containing a semblance of truth required to animate the "shadows of imagination" [@coleridge_biographia_1917, 6-7].
+Laurel, who started her academic career in theater studies, went on to work for companies like Apple, Activision, Atari, and Sun Microsystems.
+Her work, cited in more than 120 technical patents, reminds us of the close link between poetics and the design of human--computer interaction.
+It is all the more important today, as immersive computational environments begin to structure experience beyond the merely instrumental.
+Computers mediate in the interface between the public and the private, between art and politics, and between forces of capital and control.
+The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we we lose a sense of what Michail Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
+In other words, the suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a *willful* act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
+An involuntary or worse yet forced suspension of disbelief can only lead to a total critical disempowerment.

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;
 @martin_computerized_1970; @martin_design_1973].
 Already in 1950, Turing
-imagined an artificially intelligent poet who defends its word choice in front of a literary critic:
+imagined a conversation between a critic and an artificially intelligent poet:

 ```
 Interrogator: In the first line of your sonnet which reads "Shall I compare